-Detailed information about the GBP's fiduciary net position is available in the separately issued ERS Comprehensive Annual Financial Report that includes financial statements, notes to the financial statements, and Required Supplementary Information.
-That report may be obtained on the Internet at https://ers.texas.gov/About-ERS/Reports-and-Studies/Reports-on-Overall-ERS-Operations-and-Financial-Management; or by writing to ERS at 200 East 18th Street, Austin, TX 78701; or by calling (877) 275-4377.
-The fiduciary net position of the GBP plan has been determined using the same basis used by the OPEB plan.
+Detailed information about the GBP's fiduciary net position is available in the separately issued ERS Annual Comprehensive Financial Report that includes financial statements, notes to the financial statements, and Required Supplementary Information.
+That report may be obtained on the Internet at https://ers.texas.gov/About-ERS/Reports-and-Studies/Reports-on-Overall-ERS-Operations-and-financial-Management; by writing to ERS at 200 East 18th Street, Austin, TX 78701; or by calling (877) 275-4377.
+The fiduciary net position of GBP has been determined using the same basis used by the OPEB plan.